 This course will provide students with an overview of environmental problems/issues which occur at local, national, and global levels.
 Special emphasis will be placed upon environmental issues which occur in Pennsylvania.
-Topics of study will include PA forestry, watersheds, water quality, biodiversity, invasive species, and population studies.
+Topics of study will include waste management, watersheds, water quality, biodiversity, invasive species, and population studies.

-AP ENVIRONMENTAL SCIENCE 2490
+2490 AP ENVIRONMENTAL SCIENCE

-Grades 10-12 Prerequisites: Biology and Chemistry (or taking Chemistry concurrently) CREDIT: 1.4 Weighting: 20%
+Grades 10-12 FULL YEAR NC44 Prerequisites: Biology and Chemistry (or taking Chemistry concurrently) CREDIT: 1.4